Why accuracy doesn’t require depiction

 Why the Work Resists Labels

-The result sits between familiar categories without borrowing their language.
+As a result, the composition sits between familiar categories without borrowing their language.
 Precision exists without explanation.
 Meaning exists without declaration.

 Restraint as Intentional Choice

-Leaving things unresolved is not an omission.
-It is a decision.
+Leaving things unresolved is not an omission—it is a decision.

 This restraint is not neutral—it is deliberate.